 The first is provided by Amazon Associates, and the second includes legal requirements enforced by the Federal Trade Commision (FTC).

 Here's a summary of each.

-This is not a document to overlook.
-If you fail to follow the requirements discussed in it, Amazon Associates may remove you from the program and you will no longer be entitled to earnings:
+If you fail to follow the requirements discussed in these agreements, Amazon Associates may remove you from the program and you will no longer be entitled to earnings.

 In the U.S., the FTC has affiliate disclosure requirements for affiliate marketers.

 If you require an affiliate disclosure, the FTC requires that they are clear and conspicuous.
 You should place them near your reviews and affiliate links.
 Use bold text to make them stand out and even consider giving them their own page with a clear link.

 A good example is provided by Wellness Mama:

 You can also include your Amazon Associate disclosure with the general FTC one.
 Wellness Mama places its Amazon disclosure right under its general affiliate disclosure:

 Adopting the same format will keep you in good standing with the FTC and Amazon.
 However, there are other adequate approaches to these disclaimers, and you can't forget about other essential agreements as well.